Cuprum77/LCD_Driver/hardware/Breakout_1/README.md

 # Breakout Board
+Note, this is not a complete project.
+It lacks the necessary files to properly modify the design.
+This is purely out of the fact that this is a prototype and I am too lazy to properly document it.

 ![Breakout design](img/driver_breakout.png)

 This repo contains the KiCAD files for the first itteration of this project, the breakout board.